realmau5/trumpquotes/README.md

 # Trump Quotes
 Daily dose of your Donald Trump quotes.
-The quote is just a generic quote and obiviously is just for fun.
+The quote is a generic quote and this obiviously is just for fun.
 Have fun!

 ## API